mas-4/cocktailwiki/classics.md

 [vermouths](spirits/vermouths.md) to help get an idea of what you'd like, but the 3 I've liked the most over the years are Dolin Rouge, Carpano Antica, and Cocchi Vermouth di Torino.
 I used to strictly use Dolin (\$14 dollars near me) but I now stick to Cocchi.
-Carpon is something I splurge on occasionally, but I find it ever so slightly overpowering.
+Carpano is something I splurge on occasionally, but I find it ever so slightly overpowering.

 I can't emphasize enough, the vermouth makes or breaks this drink, more so than